kevinmccartney/the-game/README.md

 - Create a new actions secret called `GCP_REGION` that contains the GCP region
 - Create a new actions secret called `GCP_PROJECT` that contains the GCP project ID
 - Before building the web host GCS buckets, make sure to verify the domain & add the service account email on the [Webmaster Central](https://www.google.com/webmasters/verification/home?hl=en)
+- Your service account will need the Storage Admin (roles/storage.admin) role on "The Game" project to update the IAM policy on the bucket

 # Reference